vicky150612/Mediflow/Reference.md

 ## 🔐 General System Issues
 - No activity log
-- No password reset/change functionality
-- No profile editing
 - No dark mode
 - No security enhancements (confirmation dialogs for sensitive actions, etc.)
 - No landing page